 Connecticut DECA's annual design a pin contest allows students from high schools across the state to submit possible designs for this year's state pin, to be handed out at the State Career Development Conference, and to be traded at the International Career Development Conference.
 Check out the rubric below to get started!

-Mail entries to Dennis Kelly by November 18, 2016.
-346 Pondview Drive Southington, CT 06489 Purpose: To allow Connecticut DECA members to develop an annual lapel pin that can be worn to local, regional, state and national meetings that will identify Connecticut DECA members.
+Entries can be submitted online, using the form above, or mailed to Dennis Kelly by November 18, 2016.
+Dennis Kelly 346 Pondview Drive Southington, CT 06489 Purpose: To allow Connecticut DECA members to develop an annual lapel pin that can be worn to local, regional, state and national meetings that will identify Connecticut DECA members.
 The winning design will be chosen for its ability to catch the consumer’s eye and depict Connecticut DECA pride.
 The winner will receive free registration to the State Career Development Conference in March and an opportunity to attend ICDC in Anaheim, CA!!
 GUIDELINES:

 Contestants will design a DECA pin that can be worn on blazers, jackets, shirts, sweaters, or blouses.
 The design should be able to transfer in style to be used on a t-shirt, conference program, certificates, a conference pin, as well as a trading pin at ICDC.
 Leadership and professionalism should be a consideration when designing the pin since it will be used at the state conferences.